ACDelco

-ACDelco is an American automotive parts brand owned by General Motors (GM).
-Factory parts for vehicles manufactured by GM are consolidated under the ACDelco brand, which also offers aftermarket parts for non-GM vehicles.
+ACDelco is an American automotive parts brand owned by General Motors, which also offers aftermarket parts for non-GM vehicles.
 Over its long history it has been known by various names such as United Motors Corporation, United Motors Service, and United Delco.
 The brand "ACDelco" should not be confused with GM's former AC Delco Systems, formed in 1994 from the merger of AC Rochester Division and Delco Remy Division.
 In 1995 Delphi Automotive Systems absorbed AC Delco Systems.

 History

 United Motors Corporation was formed by William C. Durant in 1916 as an automotive component and accessory holding company.
 Durant was the owner of Buick and founder of General Motors in 1908.
 After he lost control of General Motors in 1910, he founded Chevrolet in 1911 with Louis Chevrolet and the profits from this permitted him to regain control of GM in 1916.
 At approximately the same time, he assembled United Motors.

 Durant's founding of United Motors has parallels in his earlier experience in the horse-drawn carriage industry in Michigan.
 In the late 19th century he was co-owner of the Durant-Dort Carriage Company, one of the nation's leading carriage manufacturers.
 Concerned that they could not source components and raw materials at affordable prices or in sufficient quantities, Durant-Dort created a vertically-integrated operation owning hardwood forests and manufacturing its own bodies, wheels, axles, upholstery, springs, varnish and whips.

 United Motors initially included Alfred P. Sloan's Hyatt Roller Bearing Company (antifriction roller bearings), New Departure Manufacturing Company (ball bearings), Remy Electric Company (electrical starting, lighting, and ignition equipment), Charles Kettering and Edward A. Deeds' Dayton Engineering Laboratories Company (DELCO automotive ignition, starters and generators), and the Perlman Rim Corporation.

 Durant appointed Alfred P. Sloan, who had been president of Hyatt, as president of United Motors.
 In the next two years, Sloan bought the Harrison Radiator Corporation, Lovell-McConnell Manufacturing Company (renamed Klaxon company to make Klaxon horns) in September 1916, and organized United Motors Service to sell and service the entire line of products nationwide.